 This continuum is concerned with the effects of the environment on skills - Barbara Knapp's open and closed skills.

 Open skills: sports such as Netball, Football, and Hockey usually involve open skills.
 This is because the environment is constantly changing, and so movements have to be continually adapted.
 Therefore, skills are predominantly perceptual.
 The skill is mostly externally paced, for example, a pass in football.

 Closed skills.
 These skills take place in a stable, predictable environment, and the performer knows what to do and when.
 Therefore, skills are not affected by the environment and tend to be habitual.
 Movements follow set patterns and have a clear beginning and end.
 The skills tend to be self-paced, for example, a free throw in Basketball and serving in Squash or Tennis.

 Barbara Knapp suggests that skills can fit on a continuum between open and closed.

 The External and Internal Paced Continuum

 Externally paced skills the environment, which may include opponents, controls the rate of performing the skill.
-The performer must pay attention to external events in order to control his/her rate of movement.
-These skills involve reaction, and are usually open skills. i.e. in ball games the performer must time his actions with the actions of other players and the ball.
+The performer must pay attention to external events to control his/her rate of movement.
+These skills involve reaction and are usually open skills. i.e. in ball games, the performer must time his actions with the actions of other players and the ball.